+For this kitchen renovation we worked with our local Home Depot kitchen planner and he was phenomenal.
 We considered three options and I am so pleased with the final design we decided to go with.
 I will take you through the pro’s and con’s of each option and will give you the details of the winning design!

 Option 1: The Kitchen Island

 This was the first design option we created for the kitchen remodel.
 We were all about this design until we started digging into the details and discovered a few challenges.

 - Kitchen island – Chris and I love kitchen islands and were excited to add one to the flip house

 - Modern design – We planned on building a kitchen table/eating area in the island and felt this was a functional design for the modern family